New Report: Electric Cars Are Putting the Brakes on Pollution

 With new advanced cars – whether a plug-in hybrid model like the Chevy Volt, or a fully electric model like the Nissan Leaf, or the Tesla Model-S – Americans can travel increasingly longer distances on electricity alone.

-“But we need more electric vehicles on the road,” said Tatiana Hakanson.
+“But we need more electric vehicles on the road,” said Kinsey.
 “So we’re calling on our leaders to get in the driver’s seat and make electric cars as convenient, affordable and widespread as cars currently powered by oil.”

-- The EPA should help clean up the electricity system by finalizing the recently announced federal carbon pollution standards for power plants, and Minnesota should support these efforts.
+The EPA should help clean up the electricity system by finalizing the recently announced Clean Power Plan, which would put in place the first-ever, federal carbon pollution standards for power plants.

-“Let’s steer toward a safer climate and a cleaner, healthier future,” said Tatiana Hakanson.
-“Future generations will thank us for it.”
+“Let’s steer toward a safer climate and a cleaner, healthier future,” said Kinsey.
+“Our children and grandchildren will thank us for it.”

-Environment Minnesota is a statewide, citizen-based advocacy organization dedicated to clean air, clean water, and open space.
-For more information, please visit www.environmentminnesota.org.
+Environment New Hampshire is a statewide, citizen-based environmental advocacy organization working for clean air, clean water, and open space.
+For more information, visit www.environmentnewhampshire.org.